kyma-project/rafter/docs/katacoda-tutorials/basic/step3.md

-In this scenario, you will create a Bucket, push an Asset to it and communicate with a webhook service responsible for extracting metadata from Markdown files.
+In this scenario, you will create a Bucket, push an Asset to it, and communicate with a webhook service responsible for extracting metadata from Markdown files.
+The service will first extract selected metadata from the file specified in the Asset and then add it to the Asset status.
 Follow these steps:

 1. Export a URL to a single Markdown file as an environment variable: